We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - rinse the area with warm water to remove any residue left behind by the strip

 Little scientific research exists about the benefits or dangers of pore strips.
-Some dermatologists caution that they aren’t actually deeply cleansing the skin.
+Some dermatologists caution that they aren’t actually deeply cleansing the skin and that they have the potential to remove important natural oils.
 Also, they can cause irritation and may not remove blackheads.

 Avoid pore strips if you have skin allergies or sensitive skin.

 If you use these strips, be sure to follow all package directions.
 It’s important to wet skin before use.
 Also, only use them once a week at most and cleanse your skin after.

 Activated charcoal is a trendy skincare ingredient.
 It can now be found in facial and body cleansers, scrubs, and masks.